agrathwohl/ultra/_posts/2021-02-25-Censorship.md

 P2P was a huge win for society, but the FCC's corporate partners did not see things this way.
-Before P2P, corporations decided what music would be readily available to consumers.
-This allowed them to maintain their stranglehold upon listeners, by keeping music fans' interests and tastes safely within the rails of their corporate activities.
+Before P2P, corporations decided what music would be readily available to consumers, since corporations ran the record stores, radio, and television stations - all the industry's entry points.
+This allowed them to maintain their stranglehold upon listeners, by keeping music fans' interests and tastes safely on the rails of their corporate activities.

 Without these conditions, it would have been far too risky for media producers and entertainment distributors to merge, as they eventually did.
 After all, without the guarantee that listeners will stay in their lane, how could a single company know that its music publishing division would invest in the acts that would benefit its distribution activities?

 After being successfully deployed against music, this same basic model has been used against text-driven media such as the news and book publishers, video